javier-lopez/javier.io/blog/en/_posts/2014-04-08-backups-git-rsync-rdiff-backup.md

 ###### {{ page.date | date_to_string }}

-I don't remember the last time I lost information, that's been mostly because of luck instead of preparation, but with internet services providing more bandwith, efficient/modern compression algorithms and more affortable virtual and cloud services I finally decided to give up my luck and automate my backup plan.
+I don't remember the last time I lost information, that's been mostly because of luck instead of preparation, but with internet services providing more bandwidth, efficient/modern compression algorithms and more affordable virtual and cloud services I finally decided to give up my luck and automate my backup plan.

-I'm fortunate to work in an heteregonean environment, linux + x32/x64 boxes, so I cling to the lowest denominator, ssh/rsync.
+I'm fortunate to work in an heterogeneous environment, linux + x32/x64 boxes, so I cling to the lowest denominator, ssh/rsync.
 Both programs are installed in virtually all linux distributions or are included in default repositories, so it's easy to backup new machines, besides, both are secure, efficient and well supported.
 A minor annoyance is that they may be difficult to use, specially rsync which has plenty of options.

 After playing for a while, I grouped my favorite options in a [wrapper script](https://github.com/chilicuil/learn/blob/master/sh/tools/backup-remote-rsync), and deployed the result to the target boxes, eg: